Jaewon1634/Jaewon1634/README.md

 ## 🙇‍♂️ Who am I
 Thank you for visiting my Github!<br/><br/>
 Hello, I'm Jaewon Lee, I am a university student enjoying to study AI and data science!<br/>
-I am always passionate about personal growth, and I hope that I can give my best in everything I do.<br/><br/>
+I'm particulary interested in Recommendation System and LLM<br/>
+I hope that my GitHub will be of great help to everyone who came to my GitHub 🍀<br/><br/>
 Have a Nice day:)